Men Aren’t Hard Wired To Find Breasts Arousing

 As we shall see, all this can heighten bedroom excitement.
 Or it can have the opposite effect.
 More later…

-Posted on November 4, 2010, in body image, feminism, gender, men, objectification, pornography, sex, sexism, women and tagged body image, breast fetish, breasts, culture, feminism, gender, male sexual arousal, men, men are visual, men's health, objectification, overexposure to porn, pornography, pornography effect on male arousal, sex, sex research, sexism, sexual objectification, sexuality, tribal societies, women.
+Posted on November 4, 2010, in body image, feminism, gender, men, objectification, pornography, sex and sexuality, sexism, women and tagged body image, breast fetish, breasts, culture, feminism, gender, male sexual arousal, men, men are visual, men's health, objectification, overexposure to porn, pornography, pornography effect on male arousal, sex and sexuality, sex research, sexism, sexual objectification, sexuality, tribal societies, women.
 Bookmark the permalink.
-98 Comments.
+473 Comments.